Jones3D-The-Infernal-Engine/Mods/pre-mod.md

 Before starting, I suggest that you make a copy of the installed game directory in case you make a mistake in the procedure.

-# Automated methods:
+# Automated method:

 The following automated methods *only* work with a clean install of the game.

-NekoJonez has written a PowerShell script to automate this process.
-For more information, you can look here: https://github.com/NekoJonez/RandomProjects/tree/main/Indiana%20Jones%20Custom%20Levels%20project <br>
+NekoJonez has written a PowerShell script to automate this process.<br>For more information, you can look here: https://github.com/NekoJonez/RandomProjects/tree/main/Indiana%20Jones%20Custom%20Levels%20project <br><br>
-the_kovic has written a tool in C# that automates this process.
-For more information, look here: https://github.com/thekovic/Indy3DModInstaller/releases
+the_kovic has written a tool in C# that automates this process.<br>For more information, look here: https://github.com/thekovic/Indy3DModInstaller/releases

 # Manual method: